RightMesh/HelloMesh/README.md

 In order for this sample app to work, you need to obtain RightMesh developer account, and API key from our developer website: [https://developer.rightmesh.io/](developer.rightmesh.io)

-Set your username, password and key in the app [build.gradle](app/build.gradle) file.
+Set your username, password and key in the project [build.gradle](build.gradle) file.
 The main source code is available in [MainActivity.java](app/src/main/java/io/left/hellomesh/MainActivity.java)